 How do you make distribution list management more efficient?

 If you’re using Azure Active Directory or an HRIS, ContactMonkey can easily integrate.
-This will allow you to build your own employee lists right within the tool.
-This is great for teams who rely on IT to update their distribution lists.
-ContactMonkey’s HRIS integration takes out the middle man, so that you can control and segment your employee lists.
+ContactMonkey’s HRIS integration takes out the middle man, so that you can control and segment your employee lists:

 We also encourage you to plan your email communications ahead of time to ensure maximum engagement while avoiding overwhelming your employees.
 Use ContactMonkey’s communications calendar to plan your yearly, monthly, and weekly emails for your various distribution lists.